Smashing localizations of rings of weak global dimension at most one: The classification for valuation domains

 \begin{defn} Let $R,S$ be arbitrary (non-commutative) rings and $f\dd R \to S$ be a ring homomorphism.
 The \emph{dominion} of $f$ is the collection of all elements $s \in S$ \st for any pair $g_1,g_2\dd S \to T$ of ring homomorphisms with $g_1f= g_2f$ we have also $g_1(s) = g_2(s)$. \end{defn}

-In connection to homotopy theory, dominions of ring homomorphisms $\bbZ \to S$ have been also studied in~\cite{BK72,BK72-corr}.
+In connection to homotopy theory, dominions of ring homomorphisms $\bbZ \to S$ were also studied in~\cite{BK72,BK72-corr}.
 The following zig-zag criterion for the elements in the dominion was originally studied by Mazet~\cite{Maz68}.
 It was stated in the present form by Isbell~\cite{Isb69}, who combined Mazet's results with those in~\cite{Sil67}.

 \begin{prop}[Isbell-Mazet-Silver] Let $f\dd R \to S$ be a ring homomorphism and $s \in S$.
 Then the following are equivalent: \begin{enumerate} \item $s$ is in the dominion of $f$; \item There exist natural numbers $m,n \ge 1$ and matrices $X \in M_{1\times m}(S)$, $Y \in M_{m\times n}(R)$ and $Z \in M_{n\times 1}(S)$ \st $s = X \cdot f(Y) \cdot Z$ (as $1\times 1$-matrices) and $X \cdot f(Y), f(Y) \cdot Z$ are (row and column, respectively) matrices over $\Img f$. \end{enumerate} \end{prop}